 The US Players in Copper Cookware

 The legacy of Bruno Waldow left its mark on the founders of Hammersmith (the partners bought the business from Bruno) and Mac Kohler, the founder of Brooklyn Copper Company.
-Mac’s company is the only one in the US that is dedicated to my favorite gauge of copper (2.3mm to 3.2mm) and has the largest selection of styles and sizes.
+Mac’s company is the only one in the US that is dedicated to my favorite gauge of copper (2.3mm to 3.2mm) and has the largest selection of styles and sizes of copper cookware made in USA.
 This gauge used to be referred to as hotel weight in France.
 Its heft was very important not only for its efficacy on the hob and in the oven, but also for its ability to survive with a lot of sullen “marmitons” throwing pans onto piano-size ranges and scrubbing them in huge sinks with probably an equal amount of rancor.
 His unusual cast iron handles were thoughtfully and ergonomically designed by Barbara Stork, an artist who specializes in metal casting.
 I can attest that the iron handles on my pans are much more heat resistant than brass handles).
 BCC also offers a retinning service.
 I urge you to read through his detailed account on the design and construction of his copper cookware.
 It is an informative celebration of true craftsmanship.

 While this company supplies, in large part, the serviceware sector, Sertado Copper in Texas (with an additional workshop in Mexico) works with a 2 mm gauge of copper (similar to what used to be called presentation weight in France.)He and his smiths hammer the copper, which creates a lovely look and also increases the tensile strength of the pan.
 He has designed all the handles so that you can rest a utensil on them, an endearing touch.
 The image at left shows how beautifully veal involtini are sauteed, with just the right amount of coloring in the butter to create a perfect sauce.

-Duparquet Copper produces copper cookware in the 1.7mm to 3mm range The iron handles are more of an homage to the classic ones found on the French hotel weight copper.
+Duparquet Copper produces copper cookware made in the USA in the 1.7mm to 3mm range The iron handles are more of an homage to the classic ones found on the French hotel weight copper.
 The owner, Jim Hamman, is unique in offering alternative silver linings (literally) to his pieces in place of tin linings.
 Like BCC, his company offers a retinning service for your copper.
 I found this video of Duparquet’s production fascinating to watch, and I think you will too.
 You discover the expertise and choice materials that go into the price of a pan that you buy only once.

 A couple of final thoughts on choosing pans to suit your cooking needs – don’t buy a set of pans offered at a “special price”.
 Sets are devised at the convenience of the manufacturer, not to suit your specific needs.
 This mistake I made several times and found that I was always trying to cook with a couple of pans that did not fit the recipe.
 As an example, I purchased a graduated set of French copper sauce pans and found that two sizes were repeatedly used and I could have used duplicates of those sizes.
 The other saucepans to this day, I rarely use.
 Do you love to make sauces, or create stove top braises and sautéed dishes?
 Or do you create combination roasted meals?
 Your answers to these questions and some thought as to how you cook and in what quantities are the best guides to what you should choose in your permanent batterie de cuisine.